liedekef/events-made-easy/readme.txt

 * Allow paymentid to be given as param to wp-admin/admin.php?page=eme-registration-approval and wp-admin/admin.php?page=eme-registration-seats so you can create a link to bookings just related to that payment.
 Example: wp-admin/admin.php?page=eme-registration-seats&paymentid=#_PAYMENTID
+* Add "Mark paid" button in the table for approved bookings too, similar to the "Mark paid and approve" button in the table for pending bookings

 = 2.3.41 (2023/01/15) =
 * Add an action to (retry to) resend all failed mails in a mailing